Our Cultivars

 Parentage Yabukita seedling (open-pollinated)

 Selected in 1975 from Yabukita seedlings in what is now Kawanehon town — a renowned mountain tea region near our own farm.
-The second parent is unknown; the Yabukita mother was naturally pollinated.
-Yamanoibuki became a Shizuoka-recommended cultivar in 2001 and is grown on our Ichinose field, planted in 1981.
+Became a Shizuoka-recommended cultivar in 2001.

 Born in Fujieda — our home city — with a jasmine aroma unlike any other green tea.